 USE TRIGGER WORDS

-I love to put these into my posts, but honestly – they work!
-These are words such as how, why, and when.
+When you can add words such as how, why, and when, you can add to your blog title.
 If you can add these to your lists, they can pack a powerful punch.

 For example, “Five Reasons Why You Suck at Blogging”, provides both the numbered list as well as a why.
 It is answering a question for the reader.
 (And, for the record, if you keep following me, you will get better at blogging).

-If you post will include multiple items (which you will also use with a number), try to use engaging rationale.
+If your post will include multiple items (which you will also use with a number), try to use engaging rationale.
 These words can include:

-The title “14 Secret Tricks to Getting Your Baby to Sleep Through the Night”, will definitely pull you reader in.
+The sample headline “14 Secret Tricks to Getting Your Baby to Sleep Through the Night”, will definitely pull your reader in.
 They want to know the secret.
 And, if we are being honest, they can’t help but click because everyone wants to learn secrets!

 EDUCATE OR PROMISE